jugglingjon/navytools/readme.md

 ### Copy in unformatted text

-Copy in text from the Word file into a text editor.
-Example:
+Copy in text from target chapter in the Word file into a text editor.
+This does not include the question/answer segments, or the feedback page that is the last page of each chatper (we are leaving the last page off, and batch processing the questions) Example:

 ```
 Chapter 2